Our guide to the Homebuy scheme (Wales)

-Homebuy is a Welsh housing scheme where the government provides an equity loan (like with Help to Buy) to help you purchase an existing property without a deposit.
+Homebuy is a Welsh housing scheme where the government provides an equity loan.
+It helps you buy a property without a deposit like Help to Buy.

-The scheme is intended for those who can’t afford to buy property without assistance, those who would otherwise need social housing, as well as people in rural communities.
+The scheme is for people who cannot afford to buy a property without help and would need social housing.
+As well as people in rural communities.

 How does the Homebuy scheme work?

-You’ll take out an interest-free loan on between 30% - 50% of the purchase price.
+You’ll take out an interest-free loan on between 30% to 50% of the purchase price.

-Then you’ll need to fund the remaining 70% - 50% using a mortgage and/or savings.
+You’ll then need to fund the other 70% to 50% using a mortgage and/or savings.

 The equity loan

-Local Authorities allocate money to Housing Associations, who provide equity loans.
+Local authorities give money to housing associations, who provide equity loans.

-While these loans are free of interest, you’ll still need to pay them back at a later date.
+These loans are free of interest but you’ll still need to pay them back at a later date.

-As with other ‘equity loans’ you’ll have to pay back a bigger sum if house prices go up - which tends to happen in the long run - or a smaller amount if they go down.
+Like other ‘equity loans’ you’ll have to pay back a bigger sum if house prices go up.
+This tends to happen in the long run.
+You'll pay a smaller amount if house prices go down.

 Repaying a Homebuy loan

-As the Housing Association needs to determine how much its ‘share’ of the property is worth, you’ll need to ask them to carry out an independent valuation of the home.
+The housing association needs to work out how much its ‘share’ of the property is worth.
+This is why you’ll need to ask them to carry out an independent valuation of the home.

 You’ll have to pay a valuation fee for this service.